mrisher/smtp-sts/mta-sts.md

 a period of five minutes or longer per version ID, to avoid overwhelming resource-constrained recipients with cascading failures.

-Senders MAY impose a timeout on the HTTPS GET to avoid long delays imposed by attempted policy updates.
-A suggested timeout is one minute; policy hosts SHOULD respond to requests with a complete policy body within that timeout.
+Senders MAY impose a timeout on the HTTPS GET and/or a limit on the maximum size of the response body to avoid long delays or resource exhaustion during attempted policy updates.
+A suggested timeout is one minute, and a suggested maximum policy size 64 kilobytes; policy hosts SHOULD respond to requests with a complete policy body within that timeout and size limit.

 If a valid TXT record is found but no policy can be fetched via HTTPS (for any reason), and there is no valid (non-expired) previously-cached policy, senders